Keyboard shortcuts

 • solves for free energies iteratively

-The analysis crate uses MBAR-derived log weights to compute overlap diagnostics.
+The analysis layer uses MBAR-derived log weights to compute overlap diagnostics.

 Types: